petar/GoReverseProxy/README.md

 ## Description

-GoFrontline is an HTTP reverse proxy (similar to a simpler version of NGINX) whose primary purpose currently is to multiplex incoming HTTP requests to different backend servers according to virtual host, and to safeguard against malicious HTTP requests (GoFrontline will likely break before allowing a backend server to break).
+GoReverseProxy is an HTTP reverse proxy (similar to a simpler version of NGINX) whose primary purpose currently is to multiplex incoming HTTP requests to different backend servers according to virtual host, and to safeguard against malicious HTTP requests (GoReverseProxy will likely break before allowing a backend server to break).

 ## Features